A Thanksgiving Reflection: Praising God for ALL!“

 My housing was subsidized, so the rent was not the full amount.
 I knew how to cook from staples and managed to provide food for my growing sons.
 A big pot of “leftover stew” was always available in the refrigerator.

-The Catholic Church on campus also provided a free meal after mass on Sunday evenings as well as a community meal on Wednesday evenings.
+The Catholic Church on campus also provided a free meal after mass on Sunday evenings and a community meal on Wednesday evenings.

 Giving and receiving: On top of my jobs, my kids, and my school work, I also had a ministry with the area Catholic churches.
-I provided my musical skills, as well as my liturgical experience, to the Catholic Campus Ministry, and other area churches.
+I provided my musical skills, as well as my liturgical experience, to the Catholic Campus Ministry and other area churches.
 I never said no if someone needed a musician.
-I spent at least 15 hours per week as I provided music for the church.
+I spent at least 15 hours per week providing music for the church.

-The church, in turn, nurtured my family and supported us through fellowship, and friendship.
-The college campus deacon and other men in the church would take my sons to movies, to purchase clothing, to eat pizza….
+The church, in turn, nurtured my family and supported us through fellowship and friendship.
+The college campus deacon and other men in the church would take my sons to movies, purchase clothing, and eat pizza….
 They included my sons in their movie nights….the church was our second home, and the people at the church were our family.
 Praise God for our church family.

-In addition to the campus ministry, I also played music at a family parish nearby as a member in a charismatic folk choir.
+In addition to the campus ministry, I played music at a family parish nearby as a member of a charismatic folk choir.

-All in all, 15 hours of service each week to the churches; music for 5 masses/week, 2 of which were for the Catholic school.
-I hardly noticed my poverty because my ministries actually ministered to us as much as we ministered as a family.
+All in all, 15 hours of service each week to the churches; music for five masses/week, two of which were for the Catholic school.
+I hardly noticed my poverty because my ministries ministered to us as much as we ministered as a family.
 All of my children sang during mass at the family parish, and our Sundays were devoted to the college parish family.
 Our lives were so full despite our lack of money.

-I always kept a pot of “leftover” stew going and, with bread or crackers, would sure fill an empty spot.
-Throw in a little rice too, and you are able to stretch it for some time.
+I always kept a pot of “leftover” stew going and, with bread or crackers, would fill an empty spot.
+Throw in a bit of rice, and you can stretch it for some time.

-My sons were always very good about not making me feel bad.
-They truly respected me for how hard I worked and understood that I did not have much to offer.
+My sons were always terrific about not making me feel bad.
+They truly respected me for my hard work and understood that I did not have much to offer.
 They also respected my decision to have their baby sister, despite our financial situation.

 Together, as a family, we all made it work.
-Our Catholic faith also kept us focused on the hope of a better future.
+Our Catholic faith also kept us focused on hoping for a better future.
 We all trusted that God would provide for us somehow.